 There is no research on almond milk during pregnancy as it is still a relatively new product on the market.

-To make almond milk, you simply need almonds and water which lends to believe it is safe during pregnancy.
+To make almond milk at home, you simply need almonds and water which lends to believe it is safe during pregnancy.
 However, not all almond milks are created equal.

-For consistency, added flavor, and extended shelf-life many beverage companies put various preservatives or food additives in their almond milks.
+For consistency, added flavor, and extended shelf-life, many beverage companies put various preservatives or food additives in their almond milk.
 Some of these are completely harmless, but others have shown potentially negative effects to get a long shelf life.

-A few studies have found a possible link to increased inflammation and gastrointestinal issues with excessive consumption of carrageenan and so, the National Organic Standards Board removed it from the list of approved ingredients (1, 2).
+Studies have found a possible link to increased inflammation and gastrointestinal issues with excessive carrageenan consumption.
+So, the National Organic Standards Board removed it from the list of approved ingredients (1, 2).

-There may also be other “gums” which are used for the same reasons as carrageenan but provide no nutritional value.
+There may also be other “gums” used for the same reasons as carrageenan but provide no nutritional value.